 Plan for success.

-Our online BSN-DNP track features 62 credits that can be completed while attending classes in three calendar years over nine semesters, including summers.
+Our online BSN-DNP track features two specialization options that can be completed while attending classes in three calendar years over eight or nine semesters, including summers.

 When you graduate from the program, you will be awarded both the Master of Science in Nursing (eighth semester) and Doctor of Nursing Practice (ninth semester) degrees.
 You can choose to specialize your MSN in adult-gerontology primary care nurse practitioner or family nurse practitioner.
 Upon graduation, you will be eligible to sit for the national nurse practitioner board certification examination for your specialty.